vzat/comparing_images/docs/week4.md

 ```

 ### Feature Matching
 While it doesn't find as many key features in the images, when combined with a Brute-Force Matching algorithm such as BFMatcher it finds many common features.
+These are the best 250 matches.

 | Common Features using ORB and BFMatcher |
 | :---: |